-Mizuno MP-T4 has a slot across the back of the head for a little more control of the wind.
-It moves the weight into the sole and higher up the head for a balance.
+The Mizuno MP-T4 has a slot across the back of the head for a little more control of the wind.
+It moves the weight into the sole and higher up the head for balance.
 This wedge can help you improve the versatility of your shots, and its design makes it one of the most versatile high-spin wedges.

 If you prefer a teardrop head shape you can try to have this club.
 Mizuno has taken its superior technology and unsurpassed quality in irons.
 You can elevate your game to the next level with this wedge!

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)